 Aviation Accident Lawyers

-What Is an Aviation Accident?
+What is an Aviation Accident?

-Most people think an aviation accident means that a plane crashed, but the International Civil Aviation Organization (ICAO) defines an aviation accident as any occurrence between the time a person boards an aircraft until a person leaves that aircraft that causes serious injury or death.
+Most people think an aviation accident means that a plane crashed.
+However, the International Civil Aviation Organization (ICAO) defines an aviation accident as any occurrence between the time a person boards an aircraft until a person leaves that aircraft that causes serious injury or death.
 This occurrence can take place when a person is on the aircraft, by direct contact with the aircraft, or exposure to some part of the aircraft.

 Types of Aviation Accidents